Published market hub · 2026-05

 Is this market workable for a DSCR acquisition investor right now?

-Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with Clayton, NC and only pursue deals that still clear conservative DSCR math.
+Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with High Rent-to-Value and only pursue deals that still clear conservative DSCR math.

 Where should an investor start inside the market?